JohanDBothma/jbcrud/README.md

 ### DataTablesLanguages

 A Livewire component to display all languages and gives the same functionality as the main DataTablesUsers, but this is for languages.
 Here you can add more languages, edit languages and delete them.
-I did not set up relationships and prevent foreignkey constraints apon deleting a language that is linked to a user, because **TWP**.

 ### CreateLanguage